currinjs/CurrinJS/aio/content/guide/npm-packages.md

 However, as of version 3, *npm* does *not* install packages listed in *peerDependencies* sections.

-This means that when your application installs Angular, ***npm* doesn't automatically install the packages listed in Angular's *peerDependencies* section**.
+This means that when your application installs Currin, ***npm* doesn't automatically install the packages listed in Currin's *peerDependencies* section**.

 Fortunately, *npm* issues a warning (a) When any *peer dependencies* are missing, or (b) When the application or any of its other dependencies